olpeh/olpeh.github.io/_drafts/react-suspense.md

 The React dev community is going crazy about React Hooks, which is an experimental proposed feature in React 16.7-alpha.
 Hooks look super interesting and show great promise.
 The only downside is that you _can not_ and _should not_ start using them.
 Not just yet.
+The API is still under development and consideration and may change.

 In the midst of all the hype around the experimental features, some people may have forgotten that React 16.6 included some cool new features as well.
 And they are in a stable version of React, which means they should be production ready.